AdobeDocs/analytics.en/help/analyze/get-started/onboard.md

 ---
-title: Adobe Analytics overview
+title: Adobe Analytics onboarding
-description: General overview information about Adobe Analytics, including information about the Analytics interface as well as getting started information for administrators, analysts, users, and developers.
+description: Welcome to the Adobe Analytics digital experience onboarding series!
+Onboard to key Adobe platforms that support Adobe Analytics to help you and your organization succeed.
 feature: Analytics Basics
 ---
 # Adobe Analytics onboarding

-Welcome to Adobe Analytics!
+Welcome to the Adobe Analytics digital experience onboarding series!

 Adobe Analytics works best when you onboard to the key Adobe platforms that support it.
 The resources below streamline that onboarding and make it easier for you and your organization to succeed with Adobe Analytics.